 Book a 5-star hotel.
 No, really.
 You're not paying for flights so you may as well use this as your chance to experience the high life.
-It also adds to that feeling you're actually on a holiday when you wake up in a room fit for a millionaire and not one that resembles your bedroom.
+Waking up in a room fit for a millionaire also adds to that feeling you're actually on a holiday.
 Need some inspo?
 Check out Finder's hotel recommendations for Sydney hotels.

 Book a hotel (or Airbnb) you've always been curious about.
-When you're travelling you get to explore the accommodation options in another city, but how often do you explore your home city's options?
+When you travel you get to explore the hotels in another city - but how often do you explore your home city's ?
 Answer: never.
 Here's your chance.
 Pick one that looks amazing or that friends have raved about and experience it for yourself.

 Make it a date.
 Pair your staycation with an event or an occasion to make it that much more special.

 Keep the following day free.
-You'll be surprised what a different perspective you'll gain of the city when you see it in the early morning on a stroll."
+You'll gain a different perspective of the city when you see it in the early morning on a stroll.

 Indulge in the facilities.
 Pools, spas and gyms are at your disposal.

 Stay tuned every fortnight for more tips and tricks on travelling with A Couple of Travel Makers.